AmosNimos/Vortex/README.md

 **V0rtex** : Use It, Hack It, Own It

-> Your vessel on the Information Superhighway
+> Navigate the Information Superhighway (Internet) Without Built-in Influence or Interference from Large Monopolies and Political Agendas.
+A Step Towards a Free Digital Frontier!

 ## Philosophy and Vision
 Amidst a landscape dominated by corporate giants, V0rtex emerges as a minimalist alternative to Chrome and Firefox.
 Rooted in the libre software movement, V0rtex prioritizes clarity, transparency, and deep customization.
 While its privacy features evolve, V0rtex empowers users with an accessible, comprehensible browser experience, distinct from Chrome-based norms.
 It stands for user choice and independence, offering a soulful alternative in today's tech sphere.